Ramotion/navigation-toolbar-android/README.md

 </com.ramotion.navigationtoolbar.NavigationToolBarLayout>
 ```

-Next, you must specify an adapter for NavigationToolBarLayout, from which,
+Next, you must specify an adapter for NavigationToolBarLayout, from which
 NavigationToolBarLayout will receive the displayed View.

 NavigationToolBarLayout contains `android.support.v7.widget.Toolbar` and